snhackspace/snhack.github.com/INSTALL.md

 ### Adding and Previewing Changes

-> Standard git/rake workflow for users who have installed the site locally.

 Creating a new topic branch is preferred, especially for changes to the site's source (including templates and styles).